kjuraszek/data-usage-monitor/README.md

 ### Run app

-Run a new terminal window, activate venv and run data-collector:
+Run data-collector:

 `make run-data-collector`

-and finally run the app:

-`make run-app`
+Open a new terminal window, activate venv and run:

+- `make run-flask` for development server or
+- `make run-uwsgi` for production server.